lxdock/lxdock/docs/usage/index.rst

       - source: .
         dest: /myshare

-    # When doing "nomad shell", you'll be having a shell for the specified user/home
+    # When doing "lxdock shell", you'll be having a shell for the specified user/home
     shell:
       user: deployuser
       home: /opt/myproject

-    # Upon our first "nomad up", this ansible playbook will be ran from the host with the container's
+    # Upon our first "lxdock up", this ansible playbook will be ran from the host with the container's
     # IP in the inventory.
     provisioning:
       - type: ansible